-Applications will be accepted from law students enrolled as 2L or 3L students (or the equivalent thereof for part-time students) during the 2020-2021 academic year at Southern Methodist University Dedman School of Law, the University of North Texas Dallas College of Law, and the Texas A&M University School of Law.
+Applications will be accepted from law students enrolled as 2L or 3L students (or the equivalent thereof for part-time students) during the current academic year at Southern Methodist University Dedman School of Law, the University of North Texas Dallas College of Law, and the Texas A&M University School of Law.

 Please note: All scholarship awards are subject to final approval by the Council of the IP Section of the Dallas Bar Association.
 Applying for the scholarship does not guarantee the grant of an award to any person.
 All scholarship awards will be awarded through the Dallas Bar Foundation working with the IP Section of the Dallas Bar Association, and made payable to the law school for application to the student's account.

 By Xato (Own work) [Public domain], via Wikimedia Commons

 Sheet music: "Beauiful Dreamer" by Stephen Foster

 September 28, 2023 CLE

 Arts District Mansion

 2101 Ross Ave, Dallas, TX, United States 75201

 "Tips for Practice Before the Trademark Trial and